How to Export Bookmarks from Chrome & Import to Web Highlights

 • Plan to switch to a different browser or device

-• Want to manage your bookmarks together with highlights and notes in another tool, like Web Highlights
+• Want to manage your bookmarks together with highlights and notes in a tool like Web Highlights

 How to Export Bookmarks in Chrome